Invalid science: Statistical significance

 Statistical significance is a measure for testing statistical correlation.
 It was invented by English mathematician Ronald Fisher in the 1920s.
-It defines a "significant" result as any data point that would be produced by chance less than 5 (or more stringently, 1) percent of the time.
+It defines a "significant" result as any data point that would be produced by chance less than 5% (or more stringently, 1%) of the time.
 A significant result is widely seen as an important indicator that the correlation is not random.

 While correlations track the relationship between truly independent measurements, such as smoking and cancer, they are much less effective when variables cannot be isolated, a common circumstance in biological systems.
 For example, statistics found a high correlation between lower back pain and abnormalities in spinal discs, although it was later discovered that serious abnormalities were present in two-thirds of pain-free patients.

 Minimum threshold publishers

 Journals such as PLoS One use a "minimal-threshold" standard, seeking to publish as much science as possible, rather than to pick out the best work.
 Their peer reviewers assess only whether a paper is methodologically sound.
 Almost half of their submissions are still rejected on that basis.